-The Economic Advisory Committee consists of members from small and large local Businesses, local Service Clubs, local Chambers of Commerce and Council.
+The Economic Development Community Advisory Committee consists of members from small and large local Businesses, local Service Clubs, local Chambers of Commerce and Council.
 The group also has links to State and Federal Governments.
 The Advisory Committee aims to strengthen the economic base in Wollondilly, generate employment opportunities and ensure...

-The Disability Access Advisory Committee supports Council's Community Strategic Plan and enables Council to engage with the community by listening and responding to their needs and concerns.
+The Inclusion and Access Community Advisory Committee supports Council's Community Strategic Plan and enables Council to engage with the community by listening and responding to their needs and concerns.
 The Committee consists of people who live or work in Wollondilly who have a disability; carers of people who have a...

-The Australia Day Awards Committee is made up of previous Australia Day Award winners and Councillors; and focuses on identifying nominations for the Australia Day Community Awards, planning of the Australia Day celebrations and festivities in Wollondilly.
-The Committee also act as ambassadors for Australia Day throughout the year.
+The Australia Day Awards Committee is made up of previous Australia Day Award winners and Councillors; and focuses on identifying nominations for the Australia Day Community Awards and contributing to the planning of the Australia Day celebrations and festivities in Wollondilly.

 The Minerals, Energy Resources, Environment and Waste Community Advisory Committee brings together community members with an interest in waste management and environmental issues including the extraction of minerals and petroleum (coal seam gas) within the Wollondilly Shire.